froukje/datamapu/backpropagation.md

 ## Introduction

 A neural network consists of a set of parameters - the weights and biases - which define the outcome of the network, that is the predictions.
 When training a neural network we aim to adjust these weights and biases such that the predictions improve.
 To achieve that *Backpropagation* is used.
-In this post, we discuss how backpropagation works, and explain it in detail for three simple examples.
-The first two examples will contain all the calculations, the last one will only illustrate the equations that need to be calculated.
-We will not go into the general formulation of the backpropagation algorithm, but will give some further readings at the end.
+In this post, we discuss how backpropagation works, and explain it in detail for four simple examples.
+The first two examples will contain all the calculations, the last two will only illustrate the equations that need to be calculated.
+Additionally, the general formulation is shown, but without going into details.

 ![backpropagation](/images/backpropagation/backpropagation_main.gif)